hzz0024/hzz0024.github.io/_posts/2020/2020-06-23-selection_exp.markdown

 Field experiment details

 1) individuals initially colleced from Far Hill Adenostoma (FHA, N=500), with both striped and green phenotypes
 2) placed in 500-ml containers with 50/container -- 10 populations
 3) randomly assign individuals to 10 bushes (5 Adenostoma and 5 Ceanothus), each individual has a portion of leg removed
-4) recapture after selection (mostly due to bird predation)
+4) recapture after 8-day selection (mostly due to bird predation)

+GBS

+1) DNA from 500 released and 140 recaptured individuals were used for GBS.
+2) Burrow's composite measure of Hardy-Weinberg was calculated
+3) Linkage disequilibrium (LD) were estimated for each pair of SNPs
+4) only SNPs with maf > 5% were used for deltap calculation